leoAshu/phishing-url-detection/README.md

 ## Problem Statement:
 Phishing is a type of social engineering attack often used to steal user data, including login credentials and credit card numbers.
 It occurs when an attacker, masquerading as a trusted entity, dupes a victim into opening an email, instant message, or text message.
 These attacks are becoming very common as more and more people start using online banking and the internet becomes ubiquitous.

+## Potential Methods:
+A strategy is used to implement data mining algorithms to identify phishing websites by tracking the URL, in an attempt to limit phishing attacks.
+Attacks happen when attackers modify the filepath and subdomain or introduce an error to resemble the original website.
+To identify such websites, one needs to go through the URL and identify each of the elements in it.
+The strategies for this to work can be Logistic regression, Naive Bayes Classifier, KNN and XGB Boost.

 ## Team Members:
 1. Anujot Singh